Tentakl3/Spanish-NLP-preprocessing/README.md

 # Vectorization and NLP of Spanish Corpus

 Everything is optimized in vectorized operations for better performance.
-## Preprocesing
+## Preprocessing

 -Tokenization

 -Lemmatization

 -Stopword elimination

--Delete of non alphabetical tokens
+-Delete of nonalphabetical tokens

--All for Spanish Language
+-All for the Spanish Language

 ## Vectorization

 -Term-Document Matrix

 -Normalization of Term-Document Matrix

 -Dot product similarity

 -Cosine similarity